All Episodes

 Guys, don't worry, we'll send him some money.

-We've got massive economic activity.
+And voila, we've got massive economic activity.

 Well, while we're doing this, we can't send any more money to other people out there because it isn't fair because there are other people that don't have any.

-And therefore, we're gonna get economic activity.
+And therefore, we're going to do economic activity.

 Well, it's a government stash.